Table of Contents[Hide][Show]

 Navy Pier, one of the most popular tourist attractions in Illinois, puts on free fireworks show over Lake Michigan twice a week – at 9:30 p.m.
 Wednesdays and 10:15 p.m.
 Saturdays, from Memorial Day through Labor Day.
 It’s synchronized to music, which can be heard all along Navy Pier.

-Entry to Navy Pier is free, and they host many free special events, including live music performances.
+Entry to Navy Pier is free, and it hosts many free special events, including live music performances.
 So it’s a nice family-friendly place to take a scenic stroll.
-It juts out into Lake Michigan and offers some of the city’s best Chicago skyline views (especially from the Ferris wheel, which is $13-$16 per person).
+The pier juts out into Lake Michigan and offers some of the city’s best Chicago skyline views (especially from the Ferris wheel, which is $13-$16 per person).